sxs-collaboration/WelcomeToSXS/SxsPolicies.md

 papers must be given authorship rights to at least the first three scientific applications of the methods or results of the technical paper.

+The provisions of this authorship section may be superseded in cases of violation of the Code of Conduct.

 # SXS membership